Hydrawise supports two types of sensors:

 There are two steps to getting your sensor to work for each of your zones:

 - Create a new sensor in your Hydrawise account under Sensors.
-Choose the controller the sensor is connected to and the sensor input you connected it to.
-Also, choose your sensor type as outlined below or create a custom sensor.
+Choose the sensor name, type of sensor, and the controller input.
+You also have the option to create a custom sensor.

 Create a Custom Sensor You can also create custom sensors in your Hydrawise account under Sensors.Some examples of custom sensor types are: